microsoft/vscode-docker-extensibility/DESIGN.md

     readonly registryId: string;

     /**
      * Gets the repositories that are contained in this registry.
-Should also update the cache.
+     * @param refresh If true, a refresh is being done, and caching should not be used
      * @param token Cancellation token
      */
     getRepositories(refresh: boolean, token: CancellationToken): Promise<DockerRepository[]>;

     /**
      * Gets the login credentials for this registry
-     * @param refresh If true, a refresh is being done, and caching should not be used
      * @param token Cancellation token
      */
     getDockerLoginCredentials?(token: CancellationToken): Promise<DockerCredentials>;